yatharthagr7/Electronics/README.md

 The working principle of an infrared sensor is similar to the object detection sensor.
 This sensor includes an IR LED & an IR Photodiode, so by combining these two can be formed as a photo-coupler otherwise optocoupler.
 The physics laws used in this sensor are planks radiation, Stephan Boltzmann & weins displacement.

 ![image](https://user-images.githubusercontent.com/72257400/148694221-4b61b601-d08e-4560-9022-64406ee2b240.png)

+# 9. ANALOG JOYSTICK
+# Let's learn a bit about the ANALOG JOYSTICK